-FDA is issuing this guidance in response to a number of queries from entities that are not currently registered drug manufacturers that would like to produce alcohol (ethanol) for incorporation into alcohol-based hand sanitizers.
-This policy does not extend to other types of active ingredients for incorporation into alcohol-based hand sanitizers, such as isopropyl alcohol.
+FDA is issuing this guidance in response to a number of queries from entities that are not currentlyregistered drug manufacturers that would like to produce alcohol (ethanol)2 for incorporation into alcohol-based hand sanitizers.
+This policy does not extend to other types of active ingredients for incorporation into alcohol-based hand sanitizers, such as isopropyl alcohol.3

-The Agency is issuing this guidance to communicate its policy for the temporary manufacture of ethanol products by firms that manufacture alcohol for incorporation into alcohol-based hand sanitizer products under the circumstances described in this guidance (alcohol production firms) for the duration of the public health emergency declared by the Secretary of Health and Human Services (HHS) on January 31, 2020, including any renewals made by the HHS Secretary in accordance with section 319(a)(2) of the Public Health Service Act (PHS Act) (42 U.S.C.
+This document updates the guidance of the same title issued in August 2020 (previous versions June, April and March 2020).
+The Agency is issuing this guidance to communicate its policy for the temporary manufacture of ethanol products by firms that manufacture alcohol for incorporation into alcohol-based hand sanitizer products under the circumstances described in this guidance (alcohol production firms)4 for the duration of the public health emergency declared by the Secretary of Health and Human Services (HHS) on January 31, 2020,5 including any renewals made by the HHS Secretaryin accordance with section 319(a)(2) of the Public Health Service Act (PHS Act) (42 U.S.C.

 247d(a)(2)).
 At such time when the public health emergency is over, as declared by the Secretary, FDA intends to discontinue this enforcement discretion policy and withdraw this guidance.
-FDA is continually assessing the needs and circumstances related to this temporary policy, and as relevant needs and circumstances evolve, FDA intends to update, modify, or withdraw this policy as appropriate.
+FDA is